Minor Guest Policy

 - Guests 12 and younger

 If the relative or guardian insists on booking separate staterooms, minors must either be directly across the hall or next door.
-Guests 12 and under may not be assigned to a balcony stateroom without a relative or guardian (25 years of age or older).
+Guests 12 and under may not be assigned to a balcony stateroom without a relative or guardian (25 years of age or older) traveling in the balcony stateroom with them.

 - Guests 13 - 17 years of age